nehamitkari/ayb-music/README.md

 - Edit the settings below in a file named **.env**
 - Install a module from [npm](https://www.npmjs.com/package/dotenv) named **dotenv** (Or click the link)
 - Get a youtube api key from [Google](https://developers.google.com/youtube/v3/getting-started) and watch this [Video](https://www.youtube.com/watch?v=3jZ5vnv-LZc) for more information on how to get it
+- Last, if you can give some credit to *ForGetFulSkyBro#5845* and *MatievisTheKat#4975* for the bot, it would be very appreciated!

 ```
 TOKEN=